Incident Response Guide

 - When the Situation Lead acknowledges you are not needed for incident response activities you can resume normal work

-- Engineering and Infrastructure leads are happy to answer questions about prioritization and your need to drop everything and participate
+- Engineering and Platform leads are happy to answer questions about prioritization and your need to drop everything and participate

 When should I report into the situation room?

-- Business hours - Responders as defined in Who does the Incident Response Guide apply to?
+- Additional Responders as needed - The Situation Lead can call in anyone defined in Who does the Incident Response Guide apply to?

 - After hours - DevOps On Call and Application On Call - Additional resources will be brought in via OpsGenie notification